Semantics out of context: nominal absolute denotations for first-order logic and computation: Completeness

 It will be useful to have Notation~\ref{nttn.ultrafilter}: \begin{nttn} Call a filter $p$ an \deffont{ultrafilter} when for every $\phi$, precisely one of $\phi\cin p$ and $\tneg\phi\in p$ holds. \end{nttn}

 \begin{rmrk} Proposition~\ref{prop.these.are.equivalent} has some interesting ramifications which relate back to Remark~\ref{rmrk.p.not.finite.support}.

-We will shortly see how to construct ultrafilters (which are also maximally consistent sets of predicates) in Subsections~\ref{subsect.prime.ultra} and~\ref{subsect.zorn}, and organise them into an $\amgis$-algebra of \emph{points} in Subsection~\ref{subsect.amgis.on.filters} we will organise into an $\amgis$-algebra (Proposition~\ref{prop.points.amgis}).
+We will shortly see how to construct ultrafilters (which are also maximally consistent sets of predicates) in Subsections~\ref{subsect.prime.ultra} and~\ref{subsect.zorn}, and organise them into an $\amgis$-algebra of \emph{points} in Subsection~\ref{subsect.amgis.on.filters} (see in particular Proposition~\ref{prop.points.amgis}).
 We will use this to prove completeness in Subsection~\ref{subsect.proof.completeness}.

 Proposition~\ref{prop.these.are.equivalent} lets us make some interesting observations about what these ultrafilters look like.
 It is not hard to prove that if an ultrafilter $p$ has finite support then by Proposition~\ref{prop.these.are.equivalent} for any $a\#p$ and $\phi$,